nextgis/docs_toolbox/source/lines2poly.rst

 Each line turns into a polygon.
 Straight and self-intersected lines are omitted.
 Multilines are exploded to multiple features.

+Input:

-* Input: linear vector layer in geojson or geopackage format or ESRI Shapefile in a zip archive.
+* Linear vector layer in GeoJSON or GeoPackage format or ESRI Shapefile in a zip archive.

+Output:

+* Polygon layer;
-* Output: polygon layer in geojson or geopackage format, linear layer with remaining self-intersecting lines
+* Linear layer with remaining self-intersecting lines.

+Both files are in the same format as the input.

 Launch tool: https://toolbox.nextgis.com/operation/lines2poly